gov1429/RightProperties/README.md

 # RightProperties

-`RightProperties` is a sample console app written in .NET, which produces properties of files on **Windows** in JSON format.
+`RightProperties` is a sample .NET console app which produces properties of files on **Windows** in JSON format.

 ![demo](./docs/demo.png)